 Please note, bookings of 8+ will need to be booked as a group tour by emailing hire@chawtonhouse.org.

 Visitors can go around the House on a self-guided tour.
-Outside tour guides are not permitted to conduct guided tours at Chawton House House.
+Outside tour guides are not permitted to conduct guided tours at Chawton House.
 If a party have requested a guided tour, please contact us and we will be happy to arrange a tour with our expert in-house guides.

 For anyone wishing to conduct research, please click here.